killaitis/peloton/docs/introduction.md

-# Concepts
+# Introduction to Peloton

-This document will describe the core concepts used by the Peloton library.
+This document will introduce you to the core concepts used by the Peloton library.

 ## The Actor System